autism-101/hugo-website/content/english/autism-resources-newly-diagnosed.md

   - title: "Facebook"
     icon: "fab fa-facebook"
-    content: "Facebook has a few Autistic group pages. <br><br>Some popular ones are:
+    content: "Facebook has some great Autistic group pages. <br><br>Some popular ones are:

     * <a href='https://www.facebook.com/groups/2036299673287000/'>Autistic Adults</a>